ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

   EVC mode is not enabled for any existing or new deployments on V4 servers.
   {:note}

-* VMware Cloud Foundation deployments that were deployed before 22 May and are therefore using V3 servers will now order V4 servers when adding a new node to the instance.
-These servers have 256 GB of memory; if you require 512 GB of memory, after adding the servers, open a support ticket to request a server upgrade to 512 GB of memory.
-For more information about contacting IBM Support, see [Contacting IBM Support](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-trbl_support).
+* VMware Cloud Foundation deployments that were deployed before 22 May and are therefore using V3 servers, will now order V4 servers when a new node is added to the instance.
+These servers have 256 GB of memory.
+If you require 512 GB of memory, after you add the servers, open a support ticket to request a server upgrade to 512 GB of memory.
+For more information about contacting IBM Support, see [Contacting IBM Support](/docs/services/vmwaresolutions?topic=vmware-solutions-trbl_support).

 ### Update process requirements
 {: #relnotes_v17-update-process}